tiagomota79/html-css-workshop/CSS/problem15/README.md

 ```
 background-image: url('imgs/bg.jpg'); /* you need to specify the path to the file */
-background-size: cover; /* This ensures the image covers the full space and does not repeat */
+background-size; /* Use this to have the image cover the full space */
+background-position /* Use this to center the background image */
 ```

 Full list of needed CSS properties